MattiasICHIlindgren/Attendance-system/README.md

 # Attendance-system
 A small project I'll be working on together with my union group.

-Designed and implemented a membership and attendance system using Clean Architecture principles.
+Designed and implemented a membership/attendance system using Clean Architecture principles.
 Focused on domain-driven design, business rules enforcement, and layered architecture in Python.